shiquanyang/shiquanyang.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student in the [School of Computing and Information Systems](https://cis.unimelb.edu.au/) at University of Melbourne, Australia.
-Prior to Ph.D., I spent 3.5 years wroking in industrial as a senior machine learning engineer at Alibaba Group in Beijing.
+Prior to Ph.D., I spent 3.5 years working in industrial as a senior machine learning engineer at Alibaba Group in Beijing.
 My major research interests are in dialogue systems, natural language processing, deep learning and neuro-symbolic reasoning.

 I am currently actively looking for a postdoc position.
 <br/>